Nourish - 7 Nutrients and Supplements to Look For in a Prenatal Diet

-You’ll find a lot of varying information in books, online and from other people about which vitamins are the best, and remember every woman is different and they all have different nutritional needs, so try out different brands and find out what diet and supplements work for you.
+You’ll find a lot of varying information in books, online and from other people about which vitamins are the best.
+Remember that every woman is different and they all have different nutritional needs.
+Try out different brands and find out what diet and supplements work for you.

-It is recommended that you consult with your doctor/midwife/health care professional before deciding which prenatal vitamin is right for you and to test whether you have any deficiencies you need to cover.
+It is recommended that you consult with your doctor/midwife/health care professional before deciding which prenatal vitamin is right for you.
+Equally, it is important to test whether you have any deficiencies you need to cover.
 You may need additional nutrients, and now is the best time to find out and cover those gaps.

-Please remember that prenatal vitamins are a supplement and not a substitute to a healthy diet, and you should still do your best to consume a diet rich in the nutrients listed above.
+Please remember that prenatal vitamins are a supplement and not a substitute for a healthy diet.
+You should still do your best to consume a diet rich in the nutrients listed above.